soheeparklee/soheeparklee.github.io/_posts/2026-01-12-DAW-system-3-9-partition-system.md

 - In the dark web, ppl are starting to create records of identifiers of partition and their location
 - huge security problems, very risky to save information

-# ✅ Command for checking disk design
+## ✅ Command for checking disk design

+- How to check if my disk is MDR or GPT

 > Win + R > diskpart > list disk